tiagopog/scrapifier/README.md

 ## Usage

 The String#scrapify method finds URIs in a string and then gets their metadata, e.g., the page's title, description, images and URI.
 All the data is returned in a well-formatted hash.

-Note: This gem is mainly focused on screen scraping URLs (presence of protocol, such as: "http", "https" and "ftp"), but it also works with URIs which have the "www" without any protocol defined, like: "www.google.com".

 #### Default usage.